TechmongersNL/coders-network-api/README.md

 We use JSON Web Tokens for authentication.
 Some endpoints are authenticated, which means you can only get data from them if you're logged in.

 - To login, you want to `POST` to `/login` with your email and password, and then you get a JWT back.
 - To access an authenticated endpoint after you've logged in, you have to send the JWT along as a header.
-We have a simple test authenticated endpoint at `/authenticated`.
+We have a simple test authenticated endpoint at `/me`.
+- To start off, for testing purposes only, you can use the "fake" (and misformed) JWT `faketokenforkelley238765293`, which will always let you login as user #1.

 ### Signup `POST /signup`